Docs

 | 1

-The > and < operators (octave moves) have specific placement rules.
-They can’t be placed inside chords or as the first item in square brackets, and they must precede + and - (octave shifts).
-These octave shifts also have a rule – they can only be put in front of notes, not chords.
+The < and > operators have specific placement rules.
+They can’t be placed inside chords or as the first item in brackets, and they must precede + and -.
+For example, the code below is invalid in two places:

 | [ < 1 3 5 6 8 10] +(5 8 > 1)